Abhishekism9450/Codebit/README.md

 # Codebit
-This is our coding platform
+This is our coding platform.
+We love solving problems using our own platform.